HugoPersson01/POWER-CABLE/Machine/README.md

-# This projects hardware and software
+# This projects Hardware and Software
 ___

 ### Hardware: